DanielLMcGuire/Phasor/README.md

 > [!NOTE]
 >
-> Documentation may be partially AI generated, always confirm the feature works first
+> Documentation may be partially AI generated, always confirm the feature works first!!
 >
 > This will change once I have more time for this project